rethinkdb/rethinkdb-rs/api/javascript/index.md

 array(index) &rarr; value
 {% endapibody %}

-Get a single field from an object or a single element from a sequence.
+Get a single field from an object.
+If called on a sequence, gets that field from every object in the sequence, skipping objects that lack it.

 __Example:__ What was Iron Man's first appearance in a comic?